DGtal-team/dgtal.github.io/_posts/2025-06-26-dgtal-release2.0.md

 TODO: Vidéo

 ## DGtal Paraview Plugin
-DGtal now has a paraview plugin which is available at [https://github.com/DGtal-team/DGtal-paraview](https://github.com/DGtal-team/DGtal-paraview).
-For now, this plugins binds most of the Shortcuts to works with any vtk/paraview voxel-based object.
+DGtal now has a [paraview](http://paraview.org) plugin which is available at [https://github.com/DGtal-team/DGtal-paraview](https://github.com/DGtal-team/DGtal-paraview).
+For now, this plugin binds most of the Shortcuts and Geometry Shortcuts with a mapping between DGtal and vtk/paraview voxel-based object.
 TODO: Video

 ## Broader Shortcuts: